 Professional focus: I serve as Webb’s director of experiential learning and director of the Junior Scholars Summer Program.
-I also teach Gender Studies, Politics and Culture of the U.S./Mexico Border, Global Indigenous Studies, Latin American Studies, Humanities Research Seminar and Sustainability.
+In fall 2022, I am teaching Honors Global Societies & Sustainability and Advanced Studies Literature of Revolution & the Atlantic World.

 Scholarly or professional activities: My graduate degrees are in in early American history.
 I am the author of professional works on history and religion, including: “Saving the Jews: Religious Toleration and the American Society for Meliorating the Condition of the Jews” (The Journal of the Early Republic.
 Vol. 34, No. 4, Winter 2014) and “Making an American Church,” a book chapter (Beneke and Grenda, eds.
 A Lively Experiment: Religious Toleration in American from Roger Williams to the Present.
 Lanham, Maryland: Rowman and Littlefield, 2015).